-Email & web activities generates CO2: are you aware of it?
-Is there something we can do?
+Email & web generates CO2: did you know it?
+Can we do something?

 Want to make an impact in the simplest way possible?
 Read this article and learn more, you will do the best favour to you, your beloved and your planet without any effort.